 The Invasion of Greece (279 BC)

 Celtic tribes launched a massive invasion of the Balkans and Greece, culminating in the Battle of Thermopylae (279 BC).
 Although they were eventually repelled, the Celts employed guerrilla-style attacks and used their cavalry to outflank Greek phalanxes.
 Their sacking of Delphi (though some accounts say they were driven off by a storm) demonstrated their ability to strike deep into the heart of the Hellenistic world, shocking the Mediterranean civilizations.
-(World History Encyclopedia - Celtic Invasion of Greece)
+The invasion forced Greek city-states to cooperate against a common enemy, temporarily halting internal conflicts.
+World History Encyclopedia - Celtic Invasion of Greece

 During the Gallic Wars (58‑50 BC), the Celtic leader Vercingetorix unified several tribes and used hit‑and‑run tactics to harass Julius Caesar’s legions.
-At the Siege of Gergovia (52 BC), Vercingetorix outmaneuvered Caesar, inflicting a rare defeat on the Roman army.
-However, Caesar later besieged him at Alesia, where the Celts were trapped.
-Despite their tactical ingenuity, they could not overcome Roman discipline and engineering.
+At the Siege of Gergovia (52 BC), Vercingetorix outmaneuvered Caesar, inflicting a rare defeat on the Roman army and inflicting heavy casualties.
+However, Caesar later besieged him at Alesia, where the Celts were trapped by a double-line of Roman fortifications.
+Despite their tactical ingenuity and the arrival of a relief army, the Celts could not overcome Roman discipline and logistics.
 Alesia marks the end of independent Celtic warfare in Gaul but stands as a testament to how close Celtic strategies came to defeating Rome.
-(History.com - Gallic Wars)
+History.com - Gallic Wars

 Legacy and Influence on Later Warfare

 Celtic military methods did not vanish with the Roman conquest.
-Roman cavalry adopted the spatha sword from the Celts.
-Roman auxiliaries, recruited from Celtic tribes, brought their fighting style into the imperial army.
-In medieval Europe, the concept of the war band and the emphasis on individual prowess influenced the development of knighthood.
-The British and Irish later revived certain Celtic tactics, such as the chariot, in their struggles against Anglo‑Saxon invaders.
+Roman cavalry adopted the spatha sword and chainmail from the Celts.
+Roman auxiliaries, recruited from Celtic tribes, brought their fighting style into the imperial army, influencing later Roman tactics.
+In medieval Europe, the concept of the war band and the emphasis on individual prowess influenced the development of knighthood and chivalric ideals.
+The British and Irish later revived certain Celtic tactics, such as chariot use, in their struggles against Anglo‑Saxon invaders.
+The Scottish Highland charge, with its wild shouting and claymore swords, echoed Celtic shock tactics.
 Modern military historians study Celtic warfare as an early example of asymmetrical warfare, where mobility and psychological operations counterbalance numerical and technological inferiority.
+The carnyx, shield motifs, and warrior traditions remain iconic symbols of ancient European martial culture, often featured in reenactments and popular media.
+National Geographic - Celtic Warriors: Fierce Fighters or Romanticized Savages?

 Conclusion

 Celtic war strategies during the Iron Age were a product of their culture, environment, and social structure.
 Ambushes, raiding, cavalry and chariot maneuvers, and psychological intimidation allowed them to dominate much of Europe and resist the might of Rome for centuries.
-While they ultimately fell to the superior logistics and discipline of the Roman legions, their tactical innovations and martial ethos left a lasting mark on Western military tradition.
-The Celtic warrior’s blend of ferocity, mobility, and cunning remains an enduring image of ancient warfare.
+While they ultimately fell to the superior logistics, discipline, and engineering of the Roman legions, their tactical innovations and martial ethos left a lasting mark on Western military tradition.
+The Celtic warrior’s blend of ferocity, mobility, and cunning remains an enduring image of ancient warfare, studied and admired by historians and enthusiasts alike.